Introducing "Stories from Storytown"

 Did you ever wonder where all the NY bands rehearse?
 Garages?
 Where are the garages?
 Basements?
 Well, maybe some basements.
 But a lot of bands book rehearsal studios to work out their live sound, and among the best, and the best known, is Euphoria Studios, founded by David Sokol.
 Sokol started playing music in Illinois at age five, when his grandfather sat him down at a piano.
 That same grandfather ignited Sokol’s interest in photography as well.
 In 1972 he moved to NYC to attend Columbia University, and over time he pursued both interests – shooting musicians and album covers, and founding Euphoria Studios in 1992.
 Euphoria is a small, high quality operation with a reputation that has attracted musicians from all genres, including Sting, Yoko Ono, Herbie Hancock, John Scofield, Michael Feinstein, Steven Van Zandt, Chaka Khan, Joe Jackson, and Suzanne Vega.
 Sokol has helped to make a lot of the music we love possible

 Meredith Ochs is an award-winning broadcast journalist and a commentator for NPR's All Things Considered, where she created the series "The Women Behind the Songs".
-She is also an author, deejay, musician, culinary judge, and sailor.
+She is the author of several books, including Rock-and-Roll Woman and Aretha: The Queen of Soul (Sterling Publishing), and she's also a deejay, musician, culinary judge, and sailor.
 For more than a dozen years, she hosted a daily entertainment talk show, “Freewheelin’”, at Sirius XM, was a contributing editor at Guitar World magazine, and has written for Rolling Stone, Entertainment Weekly, and numerous other publications.

 And of course, Storytown will fill in with live songs, new and old.
 So SAVE THE DATE: Wednesday May 1, 7pm, Caveat, 21a Clinton St, New York, NY.